websteris/cisco-update/README.md

 # Cisco bulk command script - web0 2014

-# This can be used with a bash loop to apply updates to a list of devices
-# See webster for lots of examples of how this can and has been used
+ This can be used with a bash loop to apply updates to a list of devices See webster for lots of examples of how this can and has been used

-# Commands and syntax vary depending on device and IOS version
-# To overcome this I've typically used rancid or other config files to grep for
-# a specific target device and built out the commands in text files for each
-# Don't forget to write memory
+ Commands and syntax vary depending on device and IOS version To overcome this I've typically used rancid or other config files to grep for a specific target device and built out the commands in text files for each Don't forget to write memory

-# Requires the Net::Telnet::Cisco cpan module which can be installed
-# with 'sudo cpan Net::Telnet::Cisco' or with cpanminus
+ Requires the Net::Telnet::Cisco cpan module which can be installed with 'sudo cpan Net::Telnet::Cisco' or with cpanminus

+# Usage

 Usage: ./cisco.pl -h hostname